Indonesia 13–1 Philippines: Background

 Historical meetings between Indonesia and the Philippines first began at the Asian Games in 1958, when Indonesia beat the Philippines 5–2.
 Since then, they met a total of 17 times, with 16 wins for Indonesia and a draw.
 The draw was obtained when the two teams met at the 1977 SEA Games in Kuala Lumpur, Malaysia.
 Indonesia scored a total of 80 goals past the Philippines, while the Philippines only scored 8.

 Summary

-Indonesia started the game very quickly.
-Indonesia was able to destroy the Philippine defence and scored 7 goals in the first half, including two hat-tricks by Bambang Pamungkas and Zaenal Arif.
-The Indonesian supporters did not believe that such a big win could be obtained by their national team.
+Indonesia started the game at a very quick pace.
+Indonesia was able to bypass the Philippine defence constantly and scored 7 goals in the first half, including hat-tricks by Bambang Pamungkas and Zaenal Arif.

 In the second half, Indonesia scored another 6 goals.
 Although the Philippines had responded with a goal, but Indonesia advanced anyway with 8 points, behind Vietnam who won the group with 10 points.
-Meanwhile, Myanmar ranked third, losing to Indonesia by a single point and the Philippines finished last with no points at all.
+Meanwhile, Myanmar ranked third, losing to Indonesia by a single point and the Philippines finished last with no points.